nitish131992/backend-interview-champion/README.md

 I'm an expert in Java and have understanding of python.
 If you have queries or doubt around it reach out to me.

+Top 8 Programming Paradigms
+🔹 Imperative Programming
+Imperative programming describes a sequence of steps that change the program’s state.
+Languages like C, C++, Java, Python (to an extent), and many others support imperative programming styles.

+🔹 Declarative Programming
+Declarative programming emphasizes expressing logic and functionalities without describing the control flow explicitly.
+Functional programming is a popular form of declarative programming.

+🔹 Object-Oriented Programming (OOP)
+Object-oriented programming (OOP) revolves around the concept of objects, which encapsulate data (attributes) and behavior (methods or functions).
+Common object-oriented programming languages include Java, C++, Python, Ruby, and C#.

+🔹 Aspect-Oriented Programming (AOP)
+Aspect-oriented programming (AOP) aims to modularize concerns that cut across multiple parts of a software system.
+AspectJ is one of the most well-known AOP frameworks that extends Java with AOP capabilities.

+🔹 Functional Programming
+Functional Programming (FP) treats computation as the evaluation of mathematical functions and emphasizes the use of immutable data and declarative expressions.
+Languages like Haskell, Lisp, Erlang, and some features in languages like JavaScript, Python, and Scala support functional programming paradigms.

+🔹 Reactive Programming
+Reactive Programming deals with asynchronous data streams and the propagation of changes.
+Event-driven applications, and streaming data processing applications benefit from reactive programming.

+🔹 Generic Programming
+Generic Programming aims at creating reusable, flexible, and type-independent code by allowing algorithms and data structures to be written without specifying the types they will operate on.
+Generic programming is extensively used in libraries and frameworks to create data structures like lists, stacks, queues, and algorithms like sorting, searching.

+🔹 Concurrent Programming
+Concurrent Programming deals with the execution of multiple tasks or processes simultaneously, improving performance and resource utilization.
+Concurrent programming is utilized in various applications, including multi-threaded servers, parallel processing, concurrent web servers, and high-performance computing.

 ## Java
 * Core Java
 * Java 8 - 17